 People with acute, single ingestions of nonenteric-coated aspirin of less than 150 mg/kg who have no symptoms and have a nontoxic aspirin level after 6 hours may be released from the hospital.
 All others with aspirin poisonings will likely be treated in the emergency department, then hospitalized for further treatment and observation.

-- Tests to monitor kidney function may be ordered periodically after hospital discharge, especially in
+Tests to monitor kidney function may be ordered periodically after hospital discharge, especially in the elderly.

 Must Read Articles Related to Aspirin Poisoning

 Activated charcoal is a substance used when a person has ingested a poison (drugs or chemicals).
 Activated charcoal absorbs the poisons in the GI tract.
 Activat...learn more >>